'Dryden' Apple-1 computer

 The acquisition

-The auction was unusual in all respects and its price, when compared to other Apple-1, was incredibly low.
-The auction took place near me and I was actually only present to buy a beautiful rocket engine as an object for my office.
+The auction was unusual in every respect, and the price, compared with other Apple-1 computers, was incredibly low.
+The auction took place near me, and I was actually there only to buy a beautiful rocket engine as an object for my office.
 The expected purchase price of the Dryden Apple-1 was very high.
-I had checked the Apple-1 personally in the auction house and I liked very much what I had seen.
-The auction started and immediately the first bid was there.
-Then nothing happened for a long time and the auction faltered unusually.
-When the auctioneer called "going once, going twice, going twice," I raised my bidding card reflexively.
-Photographers were there immediately.
+I had inspected the Apple-1 personally at the auction house and very much liked what I had seen.
+The auction began, and the first bid came immediately.
+Then nothing happened for a long time, and the auction faltered in an unusual way.
+When the auctioneer called "going once, going twice, going twice," my bidding card was raised almost reflexively.
+Photographers appeared immediately.
 Again, an unusually long time passed.
-In the meantime, I was considering a maximum bid.
+In the meantime, a maximum bid was being considered.
 Incredibly, there was no further bidding.

-After the auction, I had accidentally contacted two interested parties, who for various reasons did not bid during the auction, but called me offering enormous sums of money.
-Many owners sell their Apple-1 after a short time and consider the historically valuable device as a fixed asset.
-Anyway, I'd like to keep my Apple-1 for now.
+After the auction, I was contacted by two interested parties who, for various reasons, had not bid during the auction, but later called and offered enormous sums of money.
+Many owners sell their Apple-1 after a short time and regard the historically valuable device as a financial asset.
+For now, however, I would like to keep my Apple-1.

-Quickly there were prophecies of doom and hasty statements, without knowing the reasons for the low revenue.
-All high prices would only be due to a hype about Steve Jobs and that would be over now.
+Soon there were prophecies of doom and hasty statements, made without knowing the reasons for the low result.
+Some claimed that all high prices had only been due to hype surrounding Steve Jobs, and that this hype was now over.

 The opposite happened.

-In the same year of 2017, some Apple-1 were auctioned off for three to four times the price.
-In addition, some of them were offered on the private market and nothing could be done for less than US$350.000.
+In the same year, 2017, several Apple-1 computers were auctioned for three to four times the price.
+In addition, some were offered on the private market, and nothing could be done for less than US$350,000.

-Soon after the auction, I received my first offer, which was in the now common price range.
-But as I said before, I am happy to own this computer and I don't want to turn it into gold.
-I have already given my first Apple-1 to the Deutsches Museum München.
+Soon after the auction, the first offer arrived in what had by then become the usual price range.
+But as mentioned before, I am happy to own this computer and do not want to turn it into gold.
+My first Apple-1 had already been loaned to the Deutsches Museum Munich.

-More and more Apple-1 are going to museums.
-In addition, there are collectors who probably won't give up on their Apple-1 for life.
-In a few years the market will dry out.
+More and more Apple-1 computers are going to museums.
+In addition, there are collectors who will probably never give up their Apple-1 during their lifetime.
+In a few years, the market may dry out.

-The acquisition will be more difficult and expensive with time.
-There will always be exceptions and luck for the buyer.
+Acquiring an Apple-1 will become more difficult and more expensive over time.
+There will always be exceptions, and sometimes also luck for the buyer.

 For the time being, this Apple-1 is stored in a bank safe.
-The Dryden Apple-1 should either go to its own museum or a traveling exhibition.
+The Dryden Apple-1 should either go to its own museum or to a travelling exhibition.

 Exhibition at ZKM Karlsruhe, Germany

-From July 14, 2018 till February 10, 2019 at ZKM, Center for art and media, Lorenzstraße 19, 76135 Karlsruhe.
-ZKM Website (German only, please use online translator).
-Exhibition was called „Kunst in Bewegung.
+From July 14, 2018 until February 10, 2019, the Dryden Apple-1 was on display at ZKM, Center for Art and Media, Lorenzstraße 19, 76135 Karlsruhe.
+ZKM Website (German only, please use an online translator).
+The exhibition was called „Kunst in Bewegung.
 100 Meisterwerke mit und durch Medien.“ (Art in motion.
 100 masterpieces with and through media).

-A custom box was built to protect the mainboard, cassette interface and the keyboard.
-By special transport it was going to Karlsruhe in June 2018.
+A custom box was built to protect the mainboard, cassette interface and keyboard.
+It was transported to Karlsruhe by a specialist carrier in June 2018.

-The Apple-1 is still in the state first owner of 1976.
-The first owner added some parts and replaces a socket.
-I believe after 40+ years this is part of the history and belongs to the board.
-I preserve this state.
-Even no cleaning was done.
-And that’s the way every museum like/want it!
-Restoration would only done if the artifact is in danger or badly damaged.
-But this Apple-1 is in working condition and all parts are original.
-Nothing is changed, no components are added/replaced later (except the keyboard socket and the added parts by first owner in the 70’s).
+The Apple-1 remains in the condition in which its first owner used it in 1976.
+The first owner added some parts and replaced a socket.
+In my view, after more than 40 years, this is part of its history and belongs to the board.
+This condition is preserved.
+No cleaning has been done.
+That is the approach many museums prefer.
+Restoration would only be done if the artifact were endangered or badly damaged.
+But this Apple-1 is in working condition, and all parts are original.
+Nothing has been changed, and no components have been added or replaced later, except for the keyboard socket and the parts added by the first owner in the 1970s.

-The in 1976 added electronic are inverters for using a keyboard.
-The keyboard is homemade like every keyboard used for an Apple-1 in the 70’s.
+The electronics added in 1976 are inverters used for the keyboard.
+The keyboard is homemade, as were all keyboards used for an Apple-1 in the 1970s.
 Apple did not offer a keyboard.

-The added components (inverter ICs) were necessary to use some keyboards in 1976.
-Many Apple-1 were modified for auctions in the past.
-Those added parts were removed and a 1977 or even later Apple II keyboard was attached.
-The Dryden Apple-1 is still in the 1976 state including the keyboard.
-Not everyone agree that it is worth to destroy the history of the Apple-1 mainboard and remove 1976 parts necessary to use some 1976 keyboard just to make the mainboard looking “clean” and add much later produced keyboards.
+The added components, the inverter ICs, were necessary to use some keyboards in 1976.
+Many Apple-1 computers have been modified for auctions in the past.
+Such added parts were removed and a 1977 or even later Apple II keyboard was attached.
+The Dryden Apple-1 is still in its 1976 state, including the keyboard.
+Not everyone agrees that it is worth destroying the board’s history by removing 1976 parts merely to make the mainboard look “clean” and attach a later keyboard.

 Pictures